 Discovering the World and Myself

-Are you looking for someone who understands the joys and challenges of motherhood and shares a heart for adoption, faith, and identity?
-You’re in the right place.
-I’m a mother, adoptee advocate, blogger, worship leader, proud Cambodian, and Starbucks enthusiast — and here, I share reflections shaped by these parts of who I am.
-I hope you’ll join me on this journey and find a community where you truly belong.
+If you’re looking for someone who understands both the joys and challenges of motherhood, and who shares a heart for adoption, faith, and identity, you’re in the right place.
+I’m a mother, adoptee advocate, blogger, worship leader, proud Cambodian, and a Starbucks enthusiast, and these parts of my life shape what I share here.

 Stories That Stay With You